List of multi-sport events: Historical

 Prior to the modern day, there were instances of multi-sport events held centuries or millennia in the past.
 The Tailteann Games, held near modern Telltown in Ireland, was one of the first multi-sport festivals to be recorded, with a history that traces back to 1829 BC.
 There were several other games held in Europe in the classical era. the Panhellenic Games encompassed the Ancient Olympic Games, which was the precursor to the modern Olympic Games; the Pythian Games; the Nemean Games; and the Isthmian Games.
 The Roman Games, held in ancient Rome, focused on Greek sports as well as the Etruscan sport of gladiatorial combat.
 Other multi-sport festivals emerged in the Middle Ages in Europe, including the Cotswold Olimpick Games in England, the Highland games in Scotland still in existence today, and the Olympiade de la République in France in the 19th century.

 As these multi-sport events or festivals occurred pre-20th century, when the rules for today's modern sports were largely different or yet to be established, these are not included in the table.
-The events noted in this section documents all known historical multi-sport events.
+The events noted in this section document all known historical multi-sport events.